donallw/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+We found that the placement of the light was imporant.
+We initially placed it on the desk near our computer, but found that the many lights on the desk (monitor, flashing lights from the desktop window, and the RGB keyboard) caused distraction from the light, making it less noticeable.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+It was more effective to put the device in some location that had less light-based distraction, such as a coffee table or shelf somewhere away from many flashing lights.

 ## Part C. Prototype the device